Pittsburgh Alcohol and Drug Use Statistics

 Given the stress and traumas associated with active duty, veterans may be particularly vulnerable to developing addiction and co-occurring mental health disorders such as PTSD and depression.
 If you’re a retired member of the military and need treatment for substance misuse or a mental health disorder, a veteran-specific rehab program may benefit you.
 These types of programs not only provide a community with support from peers but also an environment that’s sensitive to your unique lived experiences.
 Many veteran rehab programs also provide dual diagnosis treatment for co-occurring disorders like depression, anxiety, and post-traumatic stress disorder (PTSD).

-If you’re part of the LGBTQ+ community, you may benefit from an addiction rehab program that provides close community with other LGBTQ+ persons.
+If you’re part of the LGBTQ+ community, you may benefit from an addiction rehab program that provides a close community with other LGBTQ+ persons.
 These rehab programs often specialize in treatment for co-occurring mental health disorders, such as depression and anxiety, that are common among the LGBTQ+ population.
 They also focus on addressing unique challenges and lived experiences you may have faced, such as trauma, harassment, internalized homophobia, family rejection, and gender dysphoria.

 Many Pittsburgh alcohol rehabs and drug rehabs offer men-only treatment programs that are sensitive to the unique needs of men working through recovery.
 These programs provide an accepting environment where you can be open in expressing your needs and lived experiences.
 Engaging in a men-specific rehab program can also provide you with invaluable support from other men working through recovery and long-term community with peers.